 b.
 Residents may accommodate overnight guests, no more than four (4) nights per month, pending prior arrangements with their roommate(s).

 c.
 Resident hosts are expected to be present with their guests at all times while dining in the residential restaurants.
 Swiping a guest into a residential restaurant and leaving them unattended is prohibited.

 Students must be in possession of their UCLA BruinCard at all times and present it to University personnel upon request.
 BruinCard is the property of UCLA and is non-transferable.
 All other persons within the On Campus Housing community must be in possession of and present valid photo identification to University personnel upon request.
 Persons who fail to provide appropriate identification may be required to leave the On Campus Housing community.

 Children under 16 years of age and accompanied by their legal guardian or resident host who has valid photo identification are an exception.

 Unauthorized possession, use or misuse, removal, defacing, tampering, damage or destruction of university property or the property of others is prohibited.

 a.
 All residents and guests are expected to be considerate of noise levels, 24 hours a day, seven days a week.
-Noise (including but not limited to voices, amplified music, televisions, musical instruments, radios) must be maintained at all times at a level which does not disturb any other resident.
+Noise including, but not limited to voices, amplified music, televisions, musical instruments, radios must be maintained at all times at a level which does not disturb any other resident.
+Residents are expected to dialogue and provide reasonable requests of neighbors to reduce noise levels at all times.
 Residents are expected to comply with the requests of others to reduce noise levels at all times.